Welcome to the most visited page on this site.

 Comparing the 3 styles of shoe, each has a unique sound quality.
 While the Appalachian clogging shoe has a thinner sole and more intricate taps, making a more jingle-y sound, the tap and Irish step shoes have a thicker wooden sole.
 Tap shoes have metal plates screwed to the bottom, attached to the toes and heels, and Irish dancing shoes have fiberglass tips on the bottom, according to this Celtic Heritage blog.

 In addition to all three of these noise making shoes, there are flamenco shoes which also have some sort of metal stuck on the toes and heels, but instead of metal plates, they are studded with tiny pins.

 Check it out:

 And also, a clip from a recent performance by Dorrance Dance, today’s TOP touring tap dance company.
-You will see a little appalacian clogging inspired tap in the 2nd video.
+You will see a little Appalachian clogging inspired tap in the 2nd video.
 Enjoy!

 Thats all for today folks, lay off the plastic!